github-user-en/PublicKB/NLP/03-Model Building/Large Language Models (LLMs)/Historical Evolution of LLM-based systems.md

 8. LLM Operating System (LLM OS)
 	- This idea was first enunciated by Andrej Karpathy.
 	- ![[Pasted image 20240608230130.png]]
-	- These are still being
+	- These are still being developed as of 2024.
 ![[Pasted image 20240608221227.png]]